BII-Lab/Yeti-Project/doc/Decentralized-Distributed-DM-System.md

 DMMC's responsibilities include but are not limited to the following:

-- pprove the joining of new nodes
+- Approve the joining of new nodes

 - Approve the exit of the node